TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 ### Installation:
 ---
-1. Download the DareFightingICE-Unity-v0.1-beta.rar
-file from this [link](https://github.com/TeamFightingICE/DareFightingICE-Unity/releases/tag/v0.1-beta) (latest version 0.1-beta).
+1. Download DareFightingICE-Unity file from this [link](https://github.com/TeamFightingICE/DareFightingICE-Unity/releases/tag/v1.0-a.1) (latest version 1.0-alpha1).
-2. Clone the Python AI samples using the following command: ``` git clone https://github.com/TeamFightingICE/PythonAISamples```, and follow the instruction in ```PythonAISamples```'s README file to setup python environment.
+2. Clone the Python AI samples using the following command: `git clone https://github.com/TeamFightingICE/PythonAISamples`, and follow the instruction in `PythonAISamples`'s README file to setup python environment.
-3. Extract DareFightingICE-Unity-v0.1-beta.rar and run ```DareFightingICE-Unity.exe``` file.
+3. Extract the downloaded file and run `DareFightingICE-Unity.exe` for Windows (x64) or `DareFightingICE-Unity.x86_64` for Linux (x64).
 4. Once the game screen opens, click "Launch" button.
-5. When the “Launch” screen appears, change "Player 2" to "GRPC" by clicking on it or ```Z``` button.
+5. When the “Launch” screen appears, change "Player 2" to "gRPC" by `left` or `right` button.
-6. In the Python AI sample folder, run the following command: ```python Main_SinglePyAI.py --a2 KickAI```.
+6. In the Python AI sample folder, run the following command: `python Main_SinglePyAI.py --a2 KickAI`.
 7. Click "Play" on the game screen to start the fight.

 ### <b>Prizes: (updated on February 12, 2024) </b>